passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 Decoding the `Attestation` means isolating and interpreting specific chunks of the `Attestation`s `data` field and assigning them to fields in a new `struct` defined according to the `Attestation` schema.

 Thankfully, there are some pre-built tools that can help with this decoding.
 First, the `SchemaEncoder` object imported from the `eas-sdk`.
-You can create an instance of the `SchemaEncoder` using the Gitcoin Passport `Attestation` schema, and then use its `decodeData()` function to parse the encoded data in the `Attestation` into a new `struct` of type `SchemaDecodedItem.`&#x20;
+You can create an instance of the `SchemaEncoder` using the Gitcoin Passport `Attestation` schema, and then use its `decodeData()` function to parse the encoded data in the `Attestation` into a new `struct` of type `SchemaDecodedItem.`

 Here's what that process looks like: